There’s nothing better than working with children – it’s immensely rewarding.

 It’s such a wonderful thing to uncover the beliefs we pick up as children and to be able to do something about it.
 You can have this amazing job where children come in and you can help them meet their unmet needs, so they don’t carry into adulthood.
 Adults come in and you can show them, “Look, you’re still acting as if these needs will never be met, but you are what you’re looking for.
 The love you need, it’s yours.
 The praise you need – you can give it to yourself.”

 We kind of watch miracles take place all the time with RTT and hypnotherapy for children and teens, it is like watching neuroplasticity at work.
 You can take old outdated negative beliefs and rewire them with new empowering beliefs that can transform lives.
-It is the most incredible rewarding work in the world, which is why I want to share it with as many people as possible.
-You can do what I do, you can get the results I get.
-You can train with me online, live, or online with mentoring.
-You can learn how to improve lives - the lives of children, your family and your own.
-When you are able to help people in such a profound life-changing way, you can enjoy a rewarding and fulfilling career full of meaning and purpose every day.
+It is the most incredible, rewarding work in the world, which is why I want to share it with as many people as possible.
+You can do what I do, and you can get similar results.
+You can learn how to improve lives—the lives of children, your family’s lives, and your own life.
+When you are able to help people in such a profound, life-changing way, you can enjoy a rewarding and fulfilling career full of meaning and purpose every day.

 When you know how to help a child overcome their challenges, when you meet their needs to feel safe, valid, significant, lovable, and worthy, you are not just changing one life – you are making the world a better place, one person at a time.